julianeon/julianeon/books.md

 I'm a fan of Philip K. Dick, especially The Man In The High Castle and Ubik.

-A close second would be Greg Egan.
+A close second favorite would be Greg Egan.
 Try The Best of Greg Egan (short stories) or his novel Schild's Ladder.

 Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.